 Ray Howgego (Raymond John Howgego, born London, 1946) is an independent traveller, writer and researcher whose interests have taken him to many parts of the world, often following in the explorers' footsteps and seeking out local sources of information.
 He has travelled in nearly every country between the UK and China, and in the Middle East, the Central Asian republics, Australia, New Zealand, Egypt, East and West Africa, South America (from Amazonia to Cape Horn), Iceland and various oceanic islands.
 He is author of the Encyclopedia of Exploration (Hordern House, Sydney, 2003-2013), now a standard reference source in libraries and collections throughout the world.
 The five volumes, which together include over 5157 articles in 4232 pages (some 4.2 million words), have been cited as comprising the longest regularly published book in the English language to have been written by a single author unaided.
 The fifth and final volume, dealing specifically with apocryphal, invented, imaginary and plagiarized narratives of travel, was published by Hordern House in 2013.
-All volumes are still available from www.explorersencyclopedia.com
+These books are no longer held in print by the publisher, but new unused copies are still available from a variety of sources.
+For further information please go to www.explorersencyclopedia.com

 Ray's The Book of Exploration, a more modestly priced, lavishly illustrated popular history of exploration, was published simultaneously in August 2009 by Weidenfeld & Nicholson (Orion Books) in the UK and Bloomsbury (Walker Publishing) in the USA, and is available from online booksellers and local bookstores throughout the world.
 A German translation was issued by Primus Verlag in September 2010.
 In addition, Ray has written the only book-length biography of the prolific lady traveller Gertrude Benham.
 Entitled A very quiet and harmless traveller: Gertrude Emily Benham 1867-1938, it was published by the Plymouth Museum in July 2009 and is available from the museum's bookshop.
 Ray's latest book, which further explores the subject of imaginary geography, is an historical study of Atlantic vigias, i.e. islands, rocks, shoals and other dangers to ships that appeared on official charts in the mid-Atlantic but had no real existence.
 Titled The Historical Encyclopedia of Atlantic Nautical Hazards, the book was published by IB Tauris in 2015.